 When I find myself in Glasgow City Center, I always try to pop in the Lighthouse, an interesting venue situated in the well hidden Mitchell lane, off the busy Buchanal Street.

 Probably my favorite experience here is climbing around the beautiful spiral tower staircase to reach the outside view over the city.
 Be prepared for a lot of steps, but the 360 degree view is worth the effort!
 You can reach it from the 3rd floor.
-If you are interested in the work and life of Charlie Macintosh, do not miss the gallery on the 3rd floor!
+If you are interested in the work and life of Charlie Mackintosh, do not miss the gallery on the 3rd floor!

-Entrance to the Lighthouse is free and it is a great start to a C.R Macintosh tour of the city.
+Entrance to the Lighthouse is free and it is a great start to a C.R Mackintosh tour of the city.
 And only a hundred metres away, on Buchanal Street, you can also treat yourself at the Willow Tea room, also designed by the architect!